Click the links below to view information about activities for this park.

-There is a six-person limit per campsite.
+There is a fee for camping and a limit of six persons per site.
+Reservations are encouraged but any site not reserved is available on a first-com first-served basis.
 Park gates are locked daily at posted closing hours.
-Campers are not permitted to leave the park after closing or before 8 a.m., except in an emergency.
-In an emergency situation, go to the pay phone located at contact station where emergency procedures are posted.
+Campers are not permitted to leave the park after closing hours or before 7 a.m., except in an emergency.
+In an emergency situation, go to the pay phone at the contact station or visitor center and dial 911.

 Group camping: Four group sites are available for a fee by reservation only.
-Each site will accommodate 30 people.
-Each site has a fire ring, grill, 2 picnic tables and a water spigot.
+Each site will accommodate 25 people.
+Each site has a fire ring, grill, tables and access to water.
 Bathhouse with hot showers and flush toilets is available year-round.

 Backpack camping: Six backpack camping sites are located along Widow's Creek.
 The trailhead leading to the sites is located in the backpack parking lot.
 Distance to the sites ranges from 1.5 to 3 miles from the trailhead.
 All supplies must be packed to the camping area, and minimum impact camping procedures should be followed.
 Backpack camping is by permit only with a maximum of six people per site.
 Self register at the backpack camping parking lot.

 Education and Events: Rangers hold regularly scheduled educational and interpretive programs about Stone Mountain State Park.
 Click the Events link on the Park Menu to the left to search our database of park events.

 To arrange a special exploration of Stone Mountain State Park for your group or class, contact the park office.